Call for Papers

 This special issue will explore the challenges, benefits and pitfalls of networked toys.

 We welcome papers discussing the ethical complications including, but not limited to, these areas of inquiry:

 Papers on these and related issues are welcome.

-For further information, especially on how to submit a paper, please refer to: Information Ethics from a Marxian Perspective - Call for Papers cfp-pdf-fulltext (30 KB) (right click and select "Save Target As")
+For further information, especially on how to submit a paper, please refer to: Ethical Issues of Networked Toys - Call for Papers cfp-pdf-fulltext (30 KB) (right click and select "Save Target As")